-Bournemouth is now known worldwide for its programme of free family festivals and events.
-August welcomes the internationally-renowned annual Bournemouth Air Festival – celebrating its 10th year in 2017 – when the skies come alive with four days of day and night air displays as well as on-the-ground entertainment.
-To top off the season, Bournemouth Arts by the Sea Festival takes place in October, showcasing cultural delights from the world of music, film, dance, arts and performance.
+In August, the award-winning international Bournemouth Air Festival will be celebrating 10 years with four days of entertainment in the air, out at sea and on the ground, as well as new displays (to be announced).
+To top off a busy season of music, food and running events, Bournemouth Arts by the Sea Festival takes place in October, showcasing cultural delights from the world of music, film, dance, arts and performance.